Cyber-Finn/Brute-Force-Password-Hash-Cracker/README.md

 This is an educational tool that will help you understand how password-crackers work

-For easier reading, please navigate to the actual "readMe.md" file, and open it in "Code" view.
+** Note: For easier reading, please navigate to the actual "ReadMe.md" file, and open it in "Code" view.

 /// <WARNING>